-- 11550. (a) (1) The Superintendent shall appoint and staff a Pathways Curriculum Task Force to develop a voluntary curriculum for kindergarten and grades 1 to 12, inclusive, that will provide pupils and their families with a basic understanding of postsecondary educational institutions, options, programs, and opportunities in California.
-The task force shall consist of 12 members, including all of the following: - (A) Four persons representing postsecondary education. - (B) Four persons representing elementary and secondary education who are currently either classroom teachers or counselors, or both. - (C) Two public members. - 15 (D) - (C) One person representing nonprofit organizations whose missions are focused on increased participation in postsecondary education. - (E) - 20 (D) One person with expertise in career preparation or 21 apprenticeship. - 22 (F) - (E) One parent representative. - 24 (G - (F) One person representing a nonprofit organization whose mission focuses on working with parents and families of school age children. - (2) The Superintendent is encouraged to include persons with specific knowledge and background in college admissions, financial aid, postsecondary educational opportunities, and development of a curriculum for kindergarten and grades 1 to 12, inclusive. - (b) The task force shall establish learning goals for pupils at elementary, middle, and high school levels, and shall develop curriculum to help pupils achieve those goals.
-The task force shall, at a minimum, address all of the following topics: - 36 (1) The variety of college, university, and technical education 37 in California. - (2) The importance of postsecondary education and training. - (3) Ways to finance postsecondary education and training, and attention to cost-benefit analysis.
+- (A) Four persons representing postsecondary education. - (B) Four persons representing elementary and secondary education who are currently either classroom teachers or counselors, or both. - (C) Two public members.

+- (D) One person representing nonprofit organizations whose missions are focused on increased participation in postsecondary education. - (E) One person with expertise in career preparation or apprenticeship. - (F) One parent representative. - (G) One person representing a nonprofit organization whose mission focuses on working with parents and families of school age children. - (2) The Superintendent is encouraged to include persons with specific knowledge and background in college admissions, financial aid, postsecondary educational opportunities, and development of a curriculum for kindergarten and grades 1 to 12, inclusive. - (b) The task force shall establish learning goals for pupils at elementary, middle, and high school levels, and shall develop curriculum to help pupils achieve those goals.
+The task force shall, at a minimum, address all of the following topics: - (1) The variety of college, university, and technical education in California. - (2) The importance of postsecondary education and training. - (3) Ways to finance postsecondary education and training, and attention to cost-benefit analysis. - (4) The A-G course sequence required for admission to the University of California, postsecondary education admission requirements, and the community college transfer process. - (c) The task force shall solicit and consider input from a broad range of interested persons, agencies, and organizations, including, but not necessarily limited to, the Student Aid Commission, the Bureau-of for Private Postsecondary Education, specialists in elementary and secondary curriculum, school counselors, experts in federal and state financial aid and college admissions, and civil rights and nonprofit organizations whose missions are related to career preparation and college access, business, labor, parents, and pupils.